 Did Covid-19 reach Iceland and is it safe to travel to Iceland now?
 Has everything opened and is life back to normal?
-How did the government of Iceland respond and do I have to quarantine?
-Read on to find out everything you want to know about travelling to Iceland now.
+How did the government of Iceland respond and do you have to quarantine?
+Read on to find out everything you want to know about traveling to Iceland now.

 The COVID19 virus under a microscope

-The first case of COVID-19 in Iceland was diagnosed on February 28, 2020.
+The first case of COVID-19 in Iceland arose on February 28, 2020.
 The patient was an Icelandic man in his forties who had recently returned from a ski trip in the Andalo region of Northern Italy.
 He had returned home to Iceland a week earlier.
-He developed symptoms and was quarantined at Landspitali hospital in Reykjavik.
+He developed symptoms and before being quarantined at Landspitali hospital in Reykjavik.
 It was at this time the government officially declared an ‘Alert Phase.’
 The virus had arrived in Iceland.

 The Prime Minister of Iceland, Katrín Jakobsdóttir at a press conference.
 Image Credit: government.is

 But before COVID-19 had even made its way to Iceland, the government had issued an ‘Uncertainty Phase’ on January 31.
 This meant that they acknowledged that the virus would possibly make its way here.
 On that day they began targeted testing for those returning from places deemed to be ‘High Risk.’